 We build upon this single camera solver to define nonlinear projections using multiple cameras.
-A nonlinear projection is represented as a weighted average of multiple linear perspectives as proposed by Singh [Singh 2002].
-We look for the smallest set of single cameras that satisfies the 2D features and has the property of local linear perspective.
+We essentially look for the smallest set of single cameras that satisfies the 2D features and has the property of local linear perspective.
 The algorithm attempts to group features that are proximal in image space and fit each group with a single linear perspective camera.
 Once the group of cameras is determined, we define weighting functions based on the corresponding 3D features.